bparanj/crystal/electronics/experiments/queue/inductors-series.md

-Here’s how to design a simple experiment in Tinkercad to demonstrate the behavior of two inductors connected in series.
+A simple experiment in Tinkercad to demonstrate the behavior of two inductors connected in series.

 ### Objective